jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.004.png)

   This documentation aims to describe what objects might be in computer technology and basic concepts about objects.
-It also tries to shed light on drawing out objects using the Encircle diagram notation.
+It also tries to shed light on drawing out objects using the Circular diagram notation.

 ### [Classes](classes)